Regional trade differences Import partners by region

 Source: TradeMap, RisCura analysis

-East Africa, for example, has a far larger reliance on East Asia for its imported goods, making up 36% of the region’s total imports.
-The region also has a much larger exposure to the Middle East, and a significantly lower exposure to Western Europe than the rest of the continent.
-This variation is partially the result of geography and partially the result of cultural ties.
+East Africa continues to place a far larger reliance on East Asia for its imported goods, making up 37% of the region’s total imports.
+The region also has a much larger exposure to the Middle East and significantly lower exposure to Western Europe than the rest of the continent.
+This variation is partially the result of geography and cultural ties.

-We argue that the reason for this interesting differentiation of trade partners between regions is mainly due to the large impact of transport costs on import decisions, as well as cultural preferences due to relationships that have built up over time.
-Due to most products in Africa being imported from far away, the proximity to the import destination makes a big difference in the selection of trade partners.
+The difference between regions is due to the large impact of transport costs on import decisions, as well as cultural preferences and relationships established up over time.
+Because most products imported into Africa are sourced from geographically distant locations, the proximity to the import destination makes a big difference in the selection of trade partners.
 By far the most economical way to get goods to Africa is by sea, meaning that the shortest oceanic voyage becomes the preferred partner, by default.

-About 18% of Africa’s imports is ironically made up of mineral products, the majority of which are refined fuels.
-Nigeria’s Dangote refinery, estimated to be completed in 2019, will have a major impact on the quantity of refined fuels imported into Africa from offshore, as the refinery will have sufficient capacity to meet the country’s needs and supply the surrounding region.
+Despite the continent’s significant exports of crude oil, about 18% of Africa’s imports are made up of mineral products, most of which are refined fuels.
+Nigeria’s Dangote refinery, estimated to be completed in 2020, will have a major impact on the number of refined fuels imported into Africa from offshore, as the refinery will have sufficient capacity (estimated to process 650 000 barrels per day) to meet the country’s needs and supply the surrounding region.
+According to the Organization of the Petroleum Exporting Countries (OPEC), Nigeria’s 2018 oil demand is 445 500 barrels per day.
 Ghana has also recently publicised its interest to import petroleum from the Dangote refinery rather than internationally once it comes online.
-Nigeria currently imports its refined petroleum from Belgium, the Netherlands and France and distributes to its neighbours.
+This highlights the need for improvement in infrastructure between countries and efficiency in border posts and bureaucracy.